XanthosX/Vintel/README.md

 **Vintel is misbehaving and I dont know why - how can I easily help diagnose problems with Vintel**

-Vintel writes its own set of logs to the \Documents\EVE\vintel\vintel directory.
+Vintel writes its own set of logs to the \Documents\EVE\vintel\vintel directory and in the application directory vintel.log .
 A new log is created as the old one fills up to its maximum size setting.
 Each entry inside the log file is time-stamped.
 These logs are emitted in real-time so you can watch the changes to the file as you use the app.

 **I love Vintel - how can I help?**